ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 # Scripting in Core

-!!! warning
-    Flagged for Review.
-    Incomplete or outdated information may be present.

 ## Overview

-In the first part, we are going to introduce you do the basics of scripting in Core.
-A good tradition among programming tutorials is doing that in the form of a "**Hello World**" script.
-For the second part, we are going to teach you how to take an existing template and enhance it with your own scripts.
+In the first part of this tutorial, we are going to introduce you to the very basics of scripting in Core.
+A tradition among programming tutorials is doing that in the form of a "**Hello World**" script.

+For the second part, we are going to teach you how to take an existing template in Core and enhance it with your scripts you write yourself.

+This tutorial is designed for creators who have never done *any* programming before!
+So, if you're totally new to this all but want to give it a try--give this a go!

 * **Completion Time:** ~25 minutes
-* **Knowledge Level:** No prior knowledge of Lua
+* **Knowledge Level:** No prior knowledge of Lua or any programming language.
+If you are already familiar with programming, you might want to skip this and check out [Advanced Scripting in Core](lua_basics_manticoin.md), the [Lua Primer](lua_reference.md) or [Advanced Abilities in Core](abilities_advanced.md).
 * **Skills you will learn:**
     * Downloading and editing templates
     * Creating a script and using it to: